 (This history was composed by Michael Edwards for the “Electronic Grymoire”.
-Further information has been added.)
+Slight editing has been done and further information added.)

 In 1937, Edward Victor published his rope routine, “My Rope Trick” (in his The Magic of the Hands, p.
 84) in which the magician is unable to cut a piece of rope into equal segments.
 In some respects, this was a two-rope reverse version of “The 3-to-1 Ropes”.
 While Victor did not claim originality for most of the techniques utilized in his handling, he certainly helped popularize the premise of the equal-unequal ropes.
 A similar approach, released by Abbott's Magic Novelty Co. just months after Victor's book, was Harold Sterling's “Short and Long Rope Mystery”; see The Linking Ring, Vol. 17 No. 11, Jan 1938, inside back page.
 This trick was eventually included in Abbott's Encyclopedia of Rope Tricks, 1941, p.
 136. A wide array of approaches and techniques found their way into performance or print during the next several years.
 These include John Goodrum's “The Magic Laces,” Robert Parrish and Oscar Weigle's handling in Do That Again, 1939, p.
 70, Cecil Keech's “The Seekay Tricords”, 1947, and Hen Fetsch's marketed four-rope version “Rope Epic”, 1943.
 Another Fetsch approach (or at least variant) was marketed in 1954 by Gene Gordon under the name “Quadropelets”.
 Lewis Davenport reworked two phases of the Fetsch routine into a handling in which three apparently equal ropes are displayed, gathered together, made unequal, made equal again.
 One rope is then handed to a spectator, the remaining two are found to be unequal and are handed out.
 Davenport called this routine “The Unequal Ropes”.